CouscousPie/wikiwrang/readme.md

-WikiWrang
+# WikiWrang

 WikiWrang is meant to be a little starter project to analyse tables from wikipedia.
-The project will improve my ability to set up git and correctly and to scrape with python.
+The project will improve my ability to set up git correctly with WSL, Ubuntu and VSCode and to scrape with python.